Probability distribution: Introduction

-A probability distribution is a mathematical description of the probabilities of events, subsets of the sample space.
+A probability distribution is a mathematical description of the probabilities of events, i.e. subsets of the sample space.
 The sample space, often represented in notation by $\ \Omega\ ,$ is the set of all possible outcomes of a random phenomenon being observed.
-The sample space may be any set: a set of real numbers, a set of descriptive labels, a set of vectors, a set of arbitrary non-numerical values, etc. For example, the sample space of a coin flip could be Ω = {"heads", "tails"}.
+The sample space may be any set of numbers, vectors, labels, or whatever else.
+For example, the sample space of a coin flip could be Ω = {"heads", "tails"}, whereas for a die roll, it could be Ω = {1, 2, 3, 4, 5, 6}.